 Strong-Arms: this partial exoskeleton, built by Giotti using technology derived from Jenny Swensen's MAX armor, greatly enhances the strength of its wearer.
 In game terms, it boosts a body's Brawn by +3 RS, with a maximum rank value of 40.

 Stubborn: Eduardo is extremely pig-headed, and as such, people have a hard time making him change his mind.
-Once he's decided to do something, he must pass a Willpower ACT roll at -2 RS in order to reconsider his actions, should he feel the need to bother.
+Once he's decided to do something, he must pass a Willpower ACT roll at -2 RS to reconsider his actions, should he feel the need to bother.

 Engineering: Giotti, like the other Troubleshooters, was an engineering student in Jenny Swensen's MIT course.
 As such, he can add +1 RS to all ACT rolls required of him when attempting to build anything.